Did you know…

 Most available services and organizations targeting sex trafficking in Nevada are focusing on the needed awareness, outreach, and rehabilitation.

 Yet, little to no attention is placed on reintegration as a primary focus for individuals, both trafficked and non-trafficked.

-For many survivors who have completed a rehabilitation program, moving to a homeless shelter or returning to the streets are their only options.
+For many survivors who have completed a rehabilitation program, their only options are moving to a homeless shelter or returning to the streets.